MIMIC-MJX: Neuromechanical Emulation of Animal Behavior: Results

-\subsection{MIMIC-MJX is fast and efficient}
+\subsection{MIMIC-MJX is fast and efficient.}

-Making MIMIC-MJX an accessible framework for modeling the neuromechanical basis of behavior requires that training times and data requirements be compatible with iterative experimentation.
+Making MIMIC-MJX an accessible framework for modeling the neuromechanical basis of behavior requires training times and data demands to be compatible with iterative experimentation.
 For example, adding more diverse behavioral data, varying biomechanical or neural controller configurations, or extending it to a new species all require training the system from scratch.
-In previous work \cite{Aldarondo2024-nc}, this form of experimentation was limited by the speed of the physics simulation, a CPU-bound component of the pipeline that did not scale well with the computational resources available to academic researchers.
+In previous work \cite{Aldarondo2024-nc}, this form of experimentation was limited by the speed of the physics simulation, a CPU-bound component of the pipeline that does not scale well with the computational resources available to academic researchers.
 Using JAX-based deep reinforcement learning and physics simulation, we bypassed this limitation, as demonstrated by its performance profile across different animal models and datasets.

-We trained neural controllers for the same five biomechanical models (mouse forelimb, fruit fly, stick insect, rat, and worm) using their corresponding pose tracking datasets.
-To evaluate training efficiency, we quantified the number of data samples (in terms of environment timesteps---one agent-environment interaction loop) needed for a policy to attain near–asymptotic performance.
+We trained neural controllers for the same five biomechanical models (mouse arm, fruit fly, stick insect, rat, and worm) using their corresponding pose tracking datasets.
+To evaluate training efficiency, we quantified the number of environment timesteps (one agent–environment interaction each) needed for a policy to attain near–asymptotic performance.

 The DRL training runtime is primarily composed of two components: experience generation through the agent-environment loop and the actor/critic network gradient updates.
 For our physics-based environments, the dominant component by far is the experience generation.
 Therefore, we quantified training speed in terms of environment step throughput, measuring the number of steps required to reach \(95\%\) of the normalized test–set reward.